-Baguio City is not just a place to relax and unwind, people also come here for good food!
-Where to eat in Baguio, you ask?
-Check out these places on your next food crawl to the City of Pines:
+Baguio City is not just a place to relax and unwind, people also come here for its food!
+We took a trip to Baguio and tried their most famous restaurants.
+Can't decide where to eat in Baguio?
+Check out these places on your next food crawl to the City of Pines.

 Oh My Gulay

 This space is quite hard to find for first-timers since it’s situated at the fifth floor of a building along Session Road.
-Once you reached the floor, you’ll be welcomed with a rustic art space cum restaurant inspired by the Igorot culture, a very “Kidlat Tahimik concept” most of us are familiar with.
-The place is art in itself—there’s a gallery, a hanging bridge, carved wooden chairs, and several Igorot artifacts around the area.
+Once you reach the restaurant, you’ll be welcomed with a rustic art space inspired by the Igorot culture, a very “Kidlat Tahimik concept” most of us are familiar with.
+Oh My Gulay has an art gallery, a hanging bridge, carved wooden chairs, and several Igorot artifacts.
 There’s even a mini garden with a fish pond!

-Vegetarians will consider this place a haven since their menu, as their name suggests, is full of delectable organic meals.
+Oh My Gulay is definitely the go-to restaurant for Vegans because of the delectable organic meals.
 Try their bestseller pasta called “Anak ng Putanesca.”